Auridh/auridh.me/README.md

 # My personal profile page
-The motto is minimal js and css to the max!
+The theme is:
+- CSS forever 🎉
+- JS is 💩